lindahlf/machine-learning/Lab1/README.md

 | MONK-3  | 1.0     | 0.944  |

 We first note that the there is no error for the training data, since that data was used to generate the trees to begin with.

+The assumptions regarding the data sets were correct.
+Monk-2 was the hardest to learn.
+Inspecting the achieved results one can see that the performance on the test data versus the training data differs significantly for Monk-1 and Monk-2.
+Which is an indication on that the decision trees have been overfitted.
+This can be due to non-representative sample, noisy samples or a too complex model.

 ### Assignment 6